Coventry Telegraph

 An e-edition’s available by paid subscription.
 Copies of the City edition are also distributed free at Birmingham International Airport.

-In June 2012 Trinity Mirror announced that the Telegraph would be moving away from its Corporation Street offices after 55 years; it’s now based in adjoining Leicester Row.
+In June 2012 Trinity Mirror announced that the Telegraph would be moving away from its Corporation Street offices after 55 years; it moved to Coventry Canal Basin on the corner of Leicester Row and St Nicholas Street.
 The old site has been sold for redevelopment.

 COVENTRY